shandeepc/Announcement/README.md

 # Announcement

 ### Plugin Name: - Announcement
-### Plugin Version: - 2.0
+### Plugin Version: - 3.0
 ### Supported version: - Identity IQ 8.0 or above
 ### Supported version: - Any Chromium or Firefox browser (Internet Explorer not supported)
-### Primary function: - This plugin can be used to display Scrolling Text (marquee) on top of the Home Page.
+### Primary function: - This plugin can be used to display Scrolling Text on top of the Home Page.

 ## Installation
 * Simply drag and drop the plugin to install it